jpang01/PowerReduce/README.md

 output: 45
 ```

 Now we got the right answer.
-For this reason, my personal preferrence is alway initialize a variable.
+For this reason, my personal preferrence *is alway initialize a variable*.

 ### count all elements which is larger than zero.